 On the other hand, Alice only sees (1) random value $x_iy_i - s_i$, (2) the sum of all s_i , and (3) the final computation scalar product $X \cdot Y$.
 She does not gain additional information about Y besides the final scalar product.
 In addition, the protocol prevents collusions among Alice and a subset D of B_i s to discover private y_j value of B_j for $B_j \notin D$, because the summation protocol guarantees that all B_i s learn the sum simultaneously.
-Thus, Alice obtains no information about any B_i except the scalar product $X \cdot Y$, and each B_i obtains no information about Alice and entity B_j for all $j \neq i$.
+Thus, Alice obtains no information about Alice and entity B_j for all $j \neq i$. \Box

-The overall computation and communication complexities of our protocol are the same as the private two-party scalar product protocol by Goethals et al. [14].
+The overall computation and communication complexities of our protocol are the same as the private two-party scalar product protocol by Goethals et al. [16].
 The private multi-party summation protocol is efficient, as it does not require any type of encryption schemes.
 The summation step does not introduce significant overhead.
-Details of complexities are summarized in Table I.
+Details of complexities are summarized in Table 1.

-Security in a malicious model Malicious adversaries, unlike semi-honest ones, can behave arbitrarily without following the protocol.
+Security in malicious model Malicious adversaries, unlike semi-honest ones, can behave arbitrarily without following the protocol.
 They may refuse to participate the protocol, abort the protocol without finishing it, and tamper with intermediate values.
 Any protocol secure against honest-but-curious adversaries can be modified to a protocol that is secure against malicious adversaries using standard zero-knowledge proofs showing that all parties follow the protocol.
 At each step of the protocol, each party uses their transcripts and zero-knowledge proofs to convince the other parties that they have followed the protocol without cheating.
 We do not describe the details of how this transformation is done in this paper.